johnfedoruk/bangular/aio/content/guide/upgrade.md

   added to make the code more expressive.

 * Services and controllers can be turned into *classes*.
-That way they'll be a step closer to becoming Angular service and component classes, which will make life easier after the upgrade.
+That way they'll be a step closer to becoming Bangular service and component classes, which will make life easier after the upgrade.

 ### Using Component Directives

-In Angular, components are the main primitive from which user interfaces are built.
+In Bangular, components are the main primitive from which user interfaces are built.
 You define the different portions of the UI as components and compose them into a full user experience.

-You can also do this in AngularJS, using *component directives*.
-These are directives that define their own templates, controllers, and input/output bindings - the same things that Angular components define.
-Applications built with component directives are much easier to migrate to Angular than applications built with lower-level features like `ng-controller`,  `ng-include`, and scope inheritance.
+You can also do this in BangularJS, using *component directives*.
+These are directives that define their own templates, controllers, and input/output bindings - the same things that Bangular components define.
+Applications built with component directives are much easier to migrate to Bangular than applications built with lower-level features like `ng-controller`,  `ng-include`, and scope inheritance.

-To be Angular compatible, an AngularJS component directive should configure these attributes:
+To be Bangular compatible, an BangularJS component directive should configure these attributes:

 * `restrict: 'E'`.
 Components are usually used as elements.
 * `scope: {}` - an isolate scope.
-In Angular, components are always isolated from their surroundings, and you should do this in AngularJS too.
+In Bangular, components are always isolated from their surroundings, and you should do this in BangularJS too.
 * `bindToController: {}`.
 Component inputs and outputs should be bound to the controller instead of using the `$scope`.
 * `controller` and `controllerAs`.
 Components have their own controllers.